Table of Contents

 Negative reviews aren’t a death sentence.
-Instead, they’re an opportunity.
+Instead, they’re an opportunity, and this is when your online reputation management comes into play.
 A negative review might help you pinpoint a change that needs to be made or a function that could be streamlined to better serve your customers.
 Sure, negative reviews happen and aren’t fun, but if you assess the problem with empathy and implement a solution, your ecommerce shop will come out better and stronger.

 1. Assess the problem